mlochbaum/BQN/help/nothing.md

 ## `·`: Nothing
 [→full documentation](../doc/expression.md#nothing)

+Indicates no value.
+If a left argument is Nothing, the function is called with no left argument, and if the right is Nothing, it's not called and "returns" Nothing.

+        · ⌽ "abc"  # Reverse instead of Rotate

 ### In Trains

 Nothing can serve as a left argument in a train to string together multiple monadic functions.